‹ Back to New at Amity Blog

 3. Video-Based Learning Is Accelerating

-Video-based learning makes education engaging, entertaining, and exploratory.
-The interactive preface of this segment ignites learning with a pedigree of learning out of leisure with creativity, fun, and entertainment on cards via the wonderful apps, podcasts, videos, interactive software, eBooks, and online interactive electronic boards.
+Video-based platforms are among the top 10 technology trends in education.
+It makes education engaging, entertaining, and exploratory.
+The interactive preface of this segment ignites learning with a pedigree of learning out of leisure with creativity, fun, and entertainment on cards via the wonderful apps, podcasts, videos, interactive software, e-books, and online interactive electronic boards.

 Children are excited and operative with interest in managing the showcase via their intelligence, exploring the weak tech skills of teachers, and assisting them in public with pride, honour, and recognition.